Saint Gregory of Nyssa Five

 How can God's Name be hallowed?
 "First, when we, having in our thoughts and heart the name of God, so live as his holiness requires, and thus glorify God; secondly, when others also, seeing our good lives, glorify God."

-The Lord's Prayer by A Monk of St. Tikhon's Monastery.
+by A Monk of St. Tikhon's Monastery.

 "In the fourth petition we beseech God to give us our daily bread everything we need in life, spiritual as well as physical.
 Our spiritual bread is the grace-bestowing Sacraments of the Church, instituted for our salvation.
 First and foremost, our daily bread means Holy Communion...
 Material bread means all that is necessary for human existence, directly associated with the surrounding world...."